jdodgen/cruise-line-shower-grab-handle-tray/README.md

 mount 25x50mm with "small" tray
 All worked fine noticed that trays could be adjusted about 2 degrees up they would level out.
 Soap dish worked fine but needs ribs for drying.

-current version (3-JAN-2025).
+current version (5-JAN-2025).
 curve elongation problem is fixed by making lower clamp height changeable.
 Rounded sharp corners on the dovetail.
 Trays now are tilted up 2 degrees to level them out.
 Using less fillament, different shapes.
-"soap" now has ridges between the slots. modular versions with dovetails on each end of soap and small/large
+"soap" now has ridges between the slots. modular versions with dovetails on each end of the trays A loop module is the terminator. check out the stl's Also a feature to trim the base.